No matter who you are or what you do...

-Mental toughness is the difference between changing your life for the better and staying the same.
-That’s why it’s so important to develop mental toughness and to keep growing mentally.
+Mental toughness is the difference between changing your life for the better ... and staying where you're at right now.

 This is what they do...

 Here’s a fact that you need to accept: Life is not fair.

 Every day, you will face obstacles and challenges that will push you to your limits.
 It happens to everyone.

 The fact is, you can’t sit around and feel sorry for yourself.